chelab/m6A-SACseq/docs/Dissect-the-pipeline.md

 {: .fs-9 }
 <!-- prettier-ignore-end -->

-Design and Technical Concern of Pipeline
+Design and Technical Concern of the Pipeline
 {: .fs-6 .fw-300 }

 ![pipeline](pipeline.png)